Dolfost/snake-cpp/README.md

     $ brew install ncurses

 ##### Unix-like OS
-Short ansver: _It depends._
+Short answer: _It depends._
-For examle, if You are using Ubuntu You can install [newcurses][ncurses] by
+For example, if You are using Ubuntu You can install [newcurses][ncurses] by

     $ sudo apt-get install libncurses5-dev libncursesw5-dev